MARS: Malleable Actor-Critic Reinforcement Learning Scheduler: Introduction

+\item \texttt{MARS} presents a malleable scheduling policy ensembling A3C reinforcement learning and heuristic policies. \item \texttt{MARS} optimizes scheduling performance through task parallelism and workflow classification through graph comparison and outperforms the state-of-the-art HPC schedulers by 5-60\%. \item \texttt{MARS} requires none to minimal changes to the existing HPC resource manager such as Slurm and other cloud resource managers.
+From a design perspective, \texttt{MARS} is a good candidate for HPC-cloud heterogeneous environment. \item \texttt{MARS} design supports both simple and complex workflows, and the scheduling profile can be expanded from one to more dimensionality to bring more optimization on the desired characteristic. \item \texttt{MARS} requires none to minimal changes in users' workflows configuration, task optimization between user configuration and HPC system is done in the intermediate layer.
+Scheduling in such a way that we can benefit from simple optimization and complex machine learning schedulers. \end{itemize}

-The rest of paper is organized as follows: in section \ref{background} we discuss about HPC workflow requirements and descriptions along with server parameters and our motivation.
-We explain how \texttt{MARS} integrates previous heuristic algorithms along with asynchronous actor-critic reinforcement learning and we give a detailed explanation of reinforcement learning approach and our decision on how to select the best suitable scheduling algorithm in \ref{design}.
+The rest of the paper is organized as follows: in section \ref{background} we discuss HPC workflow requirements and descriptions along with server parameters and our motivation.
+We explain how \texttt{MARS} integrates previous heuristic algorithms along with asynchronous actor-critic reinforcement learning, and we give a detailed explanation of the reinforcement learning approach and our decision on how to select the best suitable scheduling algorithm in section \ref{design}.
 We discuss our implementation methods in section \ref{implementation}.
-In section \ref{evaluation} we discuss about our results and compare them to previous works and talk about our observation. we also explain why \texttt{MARS} is the best suitable scheduler compared to other approaches.
-Lastly, in section \ref{related_works} we talk about previously literature in this area.
-We conclude in \ref{conclusion}.
+In section \ref{evaluation}, we discuss our results and compare them to previous works and present our observations.
+We also explain why \texttt{MARS} is outperforming the other approaches.
+Lastly, in section \ref{related_works} we discuss prior work in this area and conclude in section \ref{conclusion}.